 Specifications may not be as necessary in this case, but the tablet still needs to pack a decent punch to handle multitasking between multiple apps without lagging.

 Tablets may not have had the same level of success as smartphones, but there are still a lot of ways tablets can outsmart a smartphone.
 For college use, a tablet can do a lot of things and do them much better than a smartphone.
 It’s easier to take notes on a tablet, watch educational videos, download and read ebooks, and a lot more.
 Moreover, tablets can also last longer, thanks to huge batteries.

-You can either go for the Microsoft Surface Pro 4 which can fully replace your laptop along, or you can go for the affordable ASUS Zenpad S, saving a lot of bucks without compromising much regarding functionality.
-Apple's iPad Air 2 and iPad Pro are also solid choices, thanks to the tons of apps available in the App Store.
+You can either go for the Microsoft Surface Pro 4 which can fully replace your laptop along, and you can go for the affordable ASUS Zenpad S, saving a lot of bucks without compromising much regarding functionality.
+Apple’s iPad Air 2 and iPad Pro are also solid choices, thanks to the tons of apps available in the App Store.